openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 #### 103. What does the message "ModelOptimizer is not able to parse *.caffemodel" means? <a name="question-103"></a>

-If file '*.caffemodel' exist and correct and among possible reasons you can see third point about protobuf implementation then you have used python protobuf implementation.
+If file '*.caffemodel' exists and is correct and among possible reasons you can see the third point about protobuf implementation then you are using python protobuf implementation.
 In some cases it gives error during model parsing.
-Then you should build cpp implementation of protobuf by yourself or use one of wheels from ModelOptimizer package.
+You can build 'cpp' implementation of protobuf by yourself or use one of wheels from ModelOptimizer package.
 For complete instructions about building `protobuf` from sources, see the appropriate section in [Converting a Model to Intermediate Representation](Config_Model_Optimizer.md).

 #### 104. What does the message "SyntaxError: 'yield' inside list comprehension" during MxNet\* model conversion means? <a name="question-104"></a>